|

 to nicotine withdrawal, while other symptoms are the result of your body returning

-to a healthy state and recovering from your habitual abuse of toxic cigarette smoke.
+to a healthy state and recovering from your habitual abuse of toxic tobacco smoke.

 If you stop smoking by using nicotine patches or nicotine gum, you may not experience